graeme-lockley/my-playbook/website/blog/2022-07-04-azure-setup-github-pipeline.md

 # See Also

-- [Azure CLI Basics: Logging In](https://craigforrester.com/posts/azure-cli-basics-logging-in/) is a really nice blog post containing some really helpful CLI commands.
+- [Azure CLI Basics: Logging In](https://craigforrester.com/posts/azure-cli-basics-logging-in/) is a really nice blog post containing some helpful CLI commands.